mushgunAX/CSD3120-IPA/README.md

 `webpack.config.js` is the configuration file for the webpack.

 **IPA B**

-The contents for this segment of the IPA are in a folder named `unity`, within that folder contains:

 `Build` folder contains binary data for the web XR application.

 `StreamingAssets` folder contains a JSON of configurations for the application.